 - you can’t have radiation therapy

-- you prefer mastectomy over lumpectomy with radiation therapy
+- you prefer mastectomy instead of a lumpectomy with radiation therapy

-While mastectomy removes the entire breast, lumpectomy removes only the area of DCIS plus a small margin around it.
+While mastectomy removes your entire breast, lumpectomy removes only the area of DCIS plus a small margin around it.
 Lumpectomy is also called breast-conserving surgery or wide local excision.
-This preserves most of the breast and you may not need reconstruction surgery.
+This preserves most of your breast and you may not need reconstruction surgery.

-Radiation therapy uses high-energy beams to destroy any abnormal cells that may have been left behind after surgery.
+Radiation therapy uses high energy beams to destroy any atypical cells that may have been left behind after surgery.
 Radiation therapy for stage 0 breast cancer may follow a lumpectomy or mastectomy.
-Treatments are given five days a week for several weeks.
+Treatments are given 5 days a week for several weeks.

 If the DCIS is hormone receptor-positive (HR+), hormone therapy can be used to lower the chances of developing invasive breast cancer later.

-Each case is different, so talk to your doctor about the benefits and risks of each type of treatment.
+Each case is different, so talk with your doctor about the benefits and risks of each type of treatment.

-Chemotherapy is used to shrink tumors and destroy cancer cells throughout the body.
+Chemotherapy is used to shrink tumors and destroy cancer cells throughout your body.
 Since stage 0 breast cancer is noninvasive, this systemic treatment is generally not necessary.

 There’s a lot to think about.
-If you’re anxious, stressed, or having trouble coping with diagnosis and treatment, talk to your doctor.
-They can refer you toward support services in your area.
+If you’re feeling anxious, stressed, or experiencing difficulty coping with the diagnosis and treatment, talk with your doctor.
+They can refer you to support services in your area.